Welcome!

 Global African Village welcomes contribution at any time.
 Remember that the average annual income of the Bagishu people of eastern Uganda is just $6 per year.
 Even modest donations can make a difference in the lives of these people.

-Sebastian Wanzama-Piro, Director, may be available to speak to groups in southern Ontario and Western New York.
-He may be reached at (416) 520-5384.
+Sebastian Wanzama-Piro, President, is available to speak to groups in the Toronto, Ontario, area.
+He can be reached at (647) 655-8838.

 Contributions can be sent to: